-When you move into the home you may find some issues not identified in the report.
+When you move into the home you will typically identify a number of minor issues not identified in the report.
 That is to be expected and we suggest you allow roughly 1% of the value of the home annually for this type of maintenance and repair.